-Gail Carriger writes steampunk comedies of manners mixed with paranormal romance.
-Her books include the Parasol Protectorate, Custard Protocol, Supernatural Society, and Delightfully Deadly series for adults, and the Finishing School series for young adults.
-She is published in many languages and has over a dozen NYT bestsellers via 7 different lists (#1 in Manga).
+Gail Carriger writes comedies of manners mixed with paranormal romance.
+Her steampunk books include the Parasol Protectorate, Custard Protocol, Supernatural Society, and Delightfully Deadly series for adults, and the Finishing School series for young adults.
+She is published in many languages and has over a dozen NYT bestsellers via seven different lists.
 She was once an archaeologist and is overly fond of shoes, octopuses, and tea.

 New York Times bestselling author and ex-archaeologist Gail Carriger writes to cope with being raised in obscurity by an expatriate Brit and an incurable curmudgeon.
 She escaped small town life and inadvertently acquired several degrees in higher learning, a fondness for cephalopods, and a chronic tea habit.
 She then traveled the historic cities of Europe, subsisting entirely on biscuits secreted in her handbag.

-You can find Gail through her agent, Kristin Nelson of Nelson Literary Agency (www.nelsonagency.com), via her website (www.gailcarriger.com), on Blogspot, Twitter, Goodreads, Tumblr, or Facebook.
+You can find Gail through her agent, Kristin Nelson of Nelson Literary Agency, via her website www.gailcarriger.com, on Twitter, Goodreads, or Facebook.
 She also has a ridiculously silly newsletter, The Monthly Chirrup.

 Fun extra: Gail’s bio as if written by Mangnall in the 1830s.